RayLin1230/RCOS-Cilium/documentation/progress.md

 (2) Kubernetes is a container orchestration.
 They are a platform to automate the deployment and management of containerized applications.
 Containers are self-contained units that hold everything an app needs to run, ensuring consistent behavior across environments.

 (3) Terraform is infrastructure provisioning and creation.
 It automates infrastructure management using Infrastructure as Code (IaC).
 It defines infrastructure (servers, networks) using configuration files in HCL (HashiCorp Configuration Language).
 It uses providers (like Azure, AWS) to deploy infrastructure.
 In the context of the project, Terraform creates a Kubernetes cluster on Azure Kubernetes Service (AKS), where Cilium is deployed to manage networking.

+(4) Microsoft Azure is the cloud computing platform developed by Microsoft.
+It has management, access and development of applications and services to individuals, companies, and governments through its global infrastructure.
+It also provides capabilities that are usually not included within other cloud platforms, including software as a service (SaaS), platform as a service (PaaS), and infrastructure as a service (IaaS).
+Microsoft Azure supports many programming languages, tools, and frameworks, including Microsoft-specific and third-party software and systems.a managed kubernetes service.
+We use it as a managed kubernetes service.

+(5) Prometheus is an open-source monitoring system with a dimensional data model, flexible query language, efficient time series database and modern alerting approach.
+It is a way of gathering data about your system that includes timestamps so you can track when and how everything is working.
+We use it for metric scraping.

+(6) Grafana is a multi-platform open source analytics and interactive visualization web application.
+It can produce charts, graphs, and alerts for the web when connected to supported data sources.
+We use it for metric dashboard visualization.